Abdulrahmansadek/Airbnb-marketplace/README.md

 ## About the project
-is React project for houses you can add listing and preview the others as well .
+is React project for houses you can add listing and preview the others as well . i'm going to use firebase to build the database
 ## styling
 in this project i followedthe Airbnb website style , i used some packages for styling such:
 - tailwindcss
-- Material UI
+- react icons
 - daisy UI
- and some more for icons.
  ## Must have
  - [ ] the app should have 2 categories one for rent and the other for sale.
- - [ ] the user can add new listing  only if he is member
+ - [ ] the user can add new listing  only if he is a member .
  - [ ] the user able to sign in by email or by google account .
  - [ ] possibility to upload pictures
  - [ ] change profile details

 ## nice to have
 - adding review and rating .